Github-Archives/portfolio/README.md

 ---

-With the new method of auto-scrolling to different sections I need to look into if I need react-router-dom for anything else before potentially getting rid of it.
+With the new method of auto-scrolling to different sections I need to look into if I need react-router-dom for anything else before potentially getting rid of it because I still have links to the different sections in the navbar which is redundant.

 ---